Haney proposes landmarking gay SF Eagle bar

 The resolution is expected to first go to the supervisors' land use committee early in 2021.
 The Board of Supervisors would then take a vote on it.
 After that, the proposal goes to the historic preservation commission, which has 90 days to weigh in on the proposal.
 It then returns to the supervisors for a final vote officially designating the property as a city landmark.

 The same process is currently underway for the historic home of late lesbian pioneers Phyllis Lyon and Del Martin at 651 Duncan Street in the city's Noe Valley neighborhood, as the B.A.R. has been reporting.
 The Board of Supervisors unanimously voted in support of starting the landmark process for their two-story cottage and surrounding garden at its October 20 meeting.

 It has not yet been heard by the historic preservation commission, but is expected to be in early 2021.

 Lex Montiel, owner of the Eagle bar, answered a phone call from the B.A.R.
 December 15 but said he'd like to "reserve my comment."

 As the B.A.R.
-This text will be the linkpreviously reported>, the future of the establishment beloved for its Sunday beer busts on its outdoor patio, which have been put on hold due to the COVID-19 pandemic, is in question as the community wonders what will happen to it following the sale of its building.
+This text will be the linkpreviously reported>, the future of the establishment beloved for its Sunday beer busts on its outdoor patio, which have been put on hold due to the COVID-19 pandemic, is in question as the community wonders what will happen to it following the listing of its building.
 The newly built Eagle Plaza leather-themed public parklet on a portion of 12th Street is named after the bar and was championed by Montiel and his late business partner, Mike Leon, who died in 2019.

 Honey Mahogany, a queer nonbinary trans person who is the chief legislative aide for Haney, told the B.A.R. that she doesn't know who the new owner of the property is, but that her sense is that the Eagle "has 10 years left on its lease."